Software-Tools-Spring-26/Group_1_Project/Team_Checkpoint_2.0/Draft_Report.md

 The data includes information for 20 major metro areas, including the metro areas for the following states; Georgia, Massachusetts & New Hamshire, Illinois & Indiana, Texas, Colorado, Michigan, California, Florida, Minnesota & Wisconsin, New York & New Jersey, Pennsylvania & Maryland & Delaware, Arizona, Washington, and Washington DC & Virgina & West Virgina and Maryland.

 The dataset is on an annual level for 2005 to 2014.
-The varibles for each metro area include; the population size, employment broken down by sector, the unemployment rate, and GMP.
+The variables for each metro area include; the population size, employment broken down by sector, the unemployment rate, and GMP.

 ### Brief Data Summary